tapio/weep/Readme.md

 WeepEngine ![Logo](data/logo/weep-logo-32.png)
 ==============================================

-This is a small personal game engine.
+This is a small personal mostly abandoned game engine.
 It's mainly a platform for me to experiment with OpenGL and perhaps build small game prototypes.
 While you can use it too under the MIT license, you probably shouldn't as it's incomplete, inefficient, buggy and largely undocumented.

 ![Skyrunner](docs/pics/skyrunner.gif)
 ![Pong](docs/pics/pong.gif)